joeygordon/hopscotch/README.md

 ## Using Hopscotch

 Play some notes with a MIDI input device and Hopscotch will map each note to its own selectable rhythm sequence.
 There is a 20% chance that the note will play 1 octave higher or lower when it is triggered.
-Each of the 8 voices can be sent to any MIDI channel.
+The output can be sent to a variety of devices.
+If using MIDI out, each of the 8 voices can be sent to any MIDI channel.
 Voices are assigned in the order that they are played, with each new note taking the first available space.

 ### Hardware requirements

 - MIDI device to input notes
-- MIDI device to send output to
+- A supported output device (see below)

 You can choose input and output devices in the params menu

+#### Currently supported output devices
+- MIDI out
+- Internal norns out (for now)
+- Just Friends via [Crow](https://monome.org/crow/) (only supports 6 voices)

 ### Select a Sequence